Tevvek/hp-technical-challenge/task_2/README.md

 13. Completely personal, but I like to use a "guard" approach.
 Status 200 does nothing and returns early, thus it should be on top and status 201 should follow.
 14. Extract auth_url outside of function because it is (at least here) a constant, thus also changing its name to uppercase to indicate it is a value that doesn't change dynamically.
 15. Use deconstruction for request
+16. Completely personal, I like to not shorten names aka req becomes request and res becomes response.